Last Updated: March, 2024

 10. Cloud Technologies (AWS, Azure, P/SaaS apps like Microsoft E3/E5)

-Mastering automation through understanding tools and concepts such as Jenkins, Python, Infrastructure as Code (IaC), Configuration as Code (CaC), Immutable Infrastructure, and Dev(Sec)Ops can significantly boost efficiency, drastically reduce errors, and accelerate deployment cycles.
+Mastering automation will significantly, and in most cases exponentially boost efficiency, drastically reduce errors, and accelerate deployment cycles.
 The expertise in automation allows you to not only save considerable time but also to innovate and implement solutions that are both scalable and reliable.
-With a solid foundation in the areas covered previously, excelling in automation could indeed turn your skills into highly valuable assets, making you indispensable in the modern tech ecosystem.
+With a solid foundation in the areas covered previously, excelling in automation will turn your skills into highly valuable assets, making you indispensable in the modern tech ecosystem.

 There are two things that you should try to aim to do well.
 The first is an extremely easy life hack to make free money in three easy steps: